ScDor/Closure/README.md

 ## Getting Started ##

-NOTE: It's highly recommended to perform everything inside a venv.
 1. Clone this repo
 2. Run `python3 -m venv venv`
 3. Windows users: run `venv\Scripts\activate.bat`.
 Mac users: run `source venv/bin/activate`.
 Now, your commands are executed inside a virtual environment, make sure to run this command every time you want to run terminal commands related to `Closure()` again in the future.